lando/lando/examples/lagoon-drupal9-postgres/README.md

 cd drupal
 lando ssh -s cli -c "curl -kL http://nginx:8080" | grep "Welcome to Drush Site-Install"

+# Should be able to show the database connection info
+cd drupal
+lando postgres drupal -c "\conninfo"

 # Should be able to db-export and db-import the database
 cd drupal
 lando db-export test.sql